andreabellome/saturn_moon_tours/README.md

 https://midas.io.esa.int/midas/api_reference/generated/midas.design.tour.html
 ```

+This readme.md shows how to install and run a full exploration for Saturn moon tours with test scripts provided.

 ## Installation & Requirements

 To work with AUTOMATE, one can simply clone the repository in the local machine: